 A definitive diagnosis of re-activation is established by identification of the parasite or its products in tissue, such as on brain biopsy, in CSF or in blood.16 Circulating parasites are rarely detected microscopically in immunocompetent patients with chronic Chagas disease or in HIV-co-infected patients in the absence of reactivation.25 If observed in an HIV-T. cruzi-co-infected patient, circulating parasites suggest reactivation and the need for treatment.
 Blood concentration techniques, such as capillary centrifugation, can improve sensitivity.37 In centrifuged blood, T. cruzi trypomastigotes are found just above the buffy coat.
 Centrifugation and microscopic examination of CSF also can be employed for patients with suspected CNS Chagas disease.
 Parasites also may be observed in lymph nodes, bone marrow, skin lesions, or pericardial fluid.
 Hemoculture is somewhat more sensitive than direct methods, but takes 2 to 8 weeks to demonstrate parasites.

-Most blood products in the United States are screened routinely for T. cruzi but screening is not universal in the United States or in others areas, including parts of Latin America.42
+Most blood products in the United States are screened routinely for T. cruzi but screening is not universal in the United States or in others areas, including parts of Latin America.43

 Although transfusion-acquired cases have been uncommon in the United States, transfusion with infected blood products remains a risk for acquiring Chagas disease.
 No drugs or vaccines for preventing T. cruzi infection are available.

-Neither anti-trypanosomal drug is licensed in the United States; however, the drugs are available from the CDC Drug Service for use under investigational protocols.
-Consultations and drug requests should be addressed to Division of Parasitic Diseases and Malaria Public Inquiries line (404-718-4745; email@example.com), the CDC Drug Service (404-639-3670), and for emergencies after business hours, on weekends, and federal holidays through the CDC Emergency Operations Center (770-488-7100).
+Neither anti-trypanosomal drug is licensed in the United States; however, the drugs are available from the Centers for Disease Control and Prevention (CDC) Drug Service for use under investigational protocols.
+Consultations and drug requests should be addressed to Division of Parasitic Diseases and Malaria Public Inquiries line (770-488-7775; firstname.lastname@example.org), the CDC Drug Service (404-718-4745), and for emergencies after business hours, on weekends, and federal holidays through the CDC Emergency Operations Center (770-488-7100).